top of page

 Safe seats do not produce accountability.
 They produce longevity.
 The design of American congressional districts, combined with the structural advantages of incumbency, means that a member can hold power for decade after decade without ever facing a real election.
 That is not a flaw in the system.
 For many members, it is the whole point.

-Joyce Beatty Scores 49/100: Critical Condition in Columbus
+Joyce Beatty Scores 54/100: Life Support in Columbus

 The question for 2026 is whether the summer of surgery absences, the missed votes, and 13 years of low-output incumbency in a city that is younger and more politically engaged than it was in 2012 has created enough of an opening for Gerard or someone else to make this a real race.